salan668/FAE/README.md

 # FAE

-Feature Analysis Pipeline (FAE) can help researchers develop a classification model with comparision among diffferent methods.
+Feature Analysis Explorer (FAE) can help researchers develop a classification model with comparision among diffferent methods.
 This project was inspired on the [Radiomics](http://www.radiomics.io/), and provides some functions to help extract features with batch process.

 A demo of features and the corresponding result are shown below